The vile vendor: questions

 |Topics||Chance and probability|

-ACMSP047 Identify practical activities and everyday events that involve chance.
-Describe outcomes as ‘likely’ or ‘unlikely’ and identify some events as ‘certain’ or ‘impossible’
+Identify practical activities and everyday events involving chance; describe possible outcomes and events as "likely" or "unlikely" and identify some events as "certain" or "impossible" explaining reasoning

 Education Services Australia